-Storage of hazardous materials that do not meet the anchoring, design, and construction requirements of Section 179.035 of this ordinance, shall:
+Storage of hazardous materials that do not meet the anchoring, design, and construction requirements of §179.014, shall:

-- A. Be elevated to or above the base flood elevation, or to the design flood elevation, whichever is higher; - B. Be stored indoors.
+- (A) Be elevated to or above the base flood elevation, or to the design flood elevation, whichever is higher; - (B) Provide secondary containment and structure for open air storage, or - (C) Be stored indoors.

 § 179.017.
-CRITICAL FACILITIES.
+CRITICAL FACILITIES

-Location of Critical Facilities.
 New critical facilities shall, to the extent feasible, be located outside of the special flood hazard area (100-year floodplain) and outside of the 0.2% annual chance flood hazard area (500-year floodplain).
 If documentation is provided that feasible sites outside of the special flood hazard are not available that satisfy the objectives of a proposed critical facility, then the critical facility shall:

-- A. Have the lowest floors elevated to or above the 0.2% annual chance flood hazard area (500-year floodplain) elevation plus one (1) foot (305 mm), or to the design flood elevation, whichever is higher; and - B. Meet the applicable flood resistant requirements of the Florida Building Code and ASCE 24, and where elevation requirements are specified, the minimum elevation shall be the 0.2% annual chance flood hazard area (500-year floodplain) elevation plus one (1) foot (305 mm), or to the design flood elevation, whichever is higher; and - C. Have access routes that are elevated to or above the 0.2% annual chance flood hazard area (500-year floodplain) elevation.
+- (A) Have the lowest floors elevated to or above the 0.2% annual chance flood hazard area (500-year floodplain) elevation plus one (1) foot (305 mm), or to the design flood elevation, whichever is higher; and - (B) Meet the applicable flood resistant requirements of the Florida Building Code and ASCE 24, and where elevation requirements are specified, the minimum elevation shall be the 0.2% annual chance flood hazard area (500-year floodplain) elevation plus one (1) foot (305 mm), or to the design flood elevation, whichever is higher; and - (C) Have access routes that are elevated to or above the 0.2% annual chance flood hazard area (500-year floodplain) elevation.

 § 179.018.
-APPLICABILITY.
+APPLICABILITY

-For the purposes of jurisdictional applicability, this ordinance shall apply in the City of Palm Bay.
-This ordinance shall apply to all applications for development, including building permit applications and subdivision proposals, submitted on or after March 17, 2014.
+This Part shall apply to all applications for development, including building permit applications and subdivision proposals, submitted on or after March 17, 2014.